michaeltukdev/Vestnik/readme.md

 - **Open in Browser:** Press `Enter` on a selected RSS feed item to open its link in your default browser.
 - **Keyboard Shortcuts:** Navigate using arrow keys, paginate using `n`/`p`, toggle selection mode with `tab`, and exit with `q` or `ctrl+c`.

+### Todo List

+All of the items in the list can be added by anywhere, feel free to contribute;
+ - Better filtering and searching for the RSS feed (filtering would be through the category system already implemented)
+ - A way to modify keybinds within the settings tab (probably written to the json file)
+ - A way to manage feeds through the settings tab

 ### Keyboard Controls

 In a future update, these will all be customisable but still the defaults.